LPS Recognized Nationally for

 for Support of Music Education

 Lexington has been honored with the Best Communities for Music Education designation from The National Association of Music Merchandisers (NAMM) Foundation for its outstanding commitment to music education.
-LPS joins 476 districts across the country in receiving the prestigious award in 2016.
+LPS is one of 4% of districts across the nation receiving the prestigious award in 2017.

 The Best Communities Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.